Service History

 The

-Arctic was taken to the Burger & Burger shipyard for a hull extension and complete overhaul.
-The hull was extended twelve feet increasing its overall length to 76.5 feet with the gross tonnage increasing from 52 tons to 71 tons.
+Arctic was taken to the Burger & Burger shipyard for hull extension and complete overhaul.
+The gross tonnage of the vessel was increased from 52 to 71 tons.
+The

 Final Voyage